Calexico (band): Critical acclaim

 Hot Rail was released in 2000 and continued off the success of previous albums.
 Pitchfork gave the album a 7.9.
 The band then took a brief hiatus and released their next studio album in 2003, Feast of Wire.
-This album can be viewed as their breakthrough, receiving incredible reviews across the board.
-The album received an 8.9 from Pitchfork, which described it as “the album we always knew they had in them but feared they would never make.”
+The album received an 8.9 from Pitchfork, which described it as "the album we always knew they had in them but feared they would never make."

+Feast of Wire was well received by Mojo, describing the 2003 album as, “Seductive, stirring songs about crushed hope and the corruption of beauty and some of their most ambitious arrangements make this their most fully-realised and accomplished album”.

 Again after another hiatus, Calexico returned in 2006 with Garden Ruin.
-Their streak of success continued with this album.
-Amazon gave their album a 90/100 and described it as “what Sigur Ros might sound like if they came from Arizona, and it's truly excellent.”
+Amazon gave their album a 90/100 and described it as "what Sigur Ros might sound like if they came from Arizona, and it's truly excellent."
 In 2008, came Carried to Dust.
 By now Calexico was already established as a band who meticulously created beautiful albums.
 This success continued with Carried to Dust receiving 4.5 stars from AllMusic.
-Describing the album as “their most balanced, channeling their experience and potential into a subtly dramatic, chiaroscuro tour de force.”
+Describing the album as "their most balanced, channeling their experience and potential into a subtly dramatic, chiaroscuro tour de force."

 2012 was a busy year for Calexico, giving birth to a new album titled Algiers.
-Once again, the band received high praise.
 The A.V.
 Club gave the album an A−.
 Another studio album came in 2015; titled Edge of the Sun.
 This album also received high ranks from reviewers.
 Rough Trade called it the twenty-first best album of 2015.
-Their most recent studio album came in 2018, The Thread That Keeps Us.
+Their next studio album came in 2018, The Thread That Keeps Us.
 Exclaim! rated the album a 4 out of 10.